insta-advance/data-governance-tool/README.md

 `$ sudo -u postgres -i`
 `$ initdb -d '/var/lib/postgres/data'`

-Create user DataGovernanceTool and set it as superuser:
+Create user 'datagovernancetool' and set it as superuser:
 `$ createuser --interactive`
-`$ createdb DataGovernanceToolDb`
+`$ createdb DataGovernanceToolDB`

+Connect to database and set password for the user:
+`$ pqsl DataGovernanceToolDB`
+`$ alter user datagovernancetool with password 'datagovernancetool';`

 As a normal user set pg up as a system service.
 `$ systemctl enable postgresql`